YerkoPalma/singleton-router/README.md

 There is a single function exposed, the function returns the instance of the router.
 The instance is also saved to the global window object as `RouterInstance_`.
 It accepts an optional `options` object, the availaible options are:

-- onRender(currentView, previousView): By default, the router use the [`replaceChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/replaceChild) function to render the view, you can replace it to add animations, or use some html diffing function to improve performance.
+- onRender(currentView, previousView, cb): By default, the router use the [`replaceChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/replaceChild) function to render the view, you can replace it to add animations, or use some html diffing function to improve performance.
 Notice that the function is ran inside a [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) call, so don't need to include it yourself.
+Also, when defined, you get a third parameter, that's the callback defined on each `addRoute` method.
 - onNavClick(path, element): If provided, is executed after any element with the `data-route` attribute in it.
 Useful to mark `active` links in navigation menus.

 ### router.setStore(store)